Intellectual Property Lawyer

 Filemot means Barbara Cookson.
 She delivers our services personally and when anyone else is involved, such as in overseas jurisdictions, you will know.

 Intellectual Property Specialist

-Intellectual property (IP) means those rights of a business that are intangible and are not real property such as bricks and mortar, your premises and your plant and machinery.
-Intellectual Property law #IPLaw is a body of law that provides the framework that makes these rights transferable, enforceable and defensible.
+Intellectual property (IP) means those rights of a business that are intangible, so are not real property such as bricks and mortar, your premises and your plant and machinery.
+Intellectual Property law #IPLaw is a body of law that provides the framework that makes these intangible rights transferable, enforceable and defensible.
 The most common items of IP are trade secrets, know how and inventions that can be protected by patents; your goodwill, name, brand and reputation that can be protected by registered trademarks; and your artistic and literary works that can be protected by copyright.

 I am an Entrepreneur

 For you, IP is important because you need to know where it comes into your business model.
 Will you own all the IP you need or will you be using IP belonging to other people or businesses that you need to licence.

 You will need to own your own name and make sure before you adopt it that it wont cut across the rights of anyone else and get you into an unwanted conflict.

 I am a business owner